Search Results

 Diversity and Inclusion In World Language Teaching & Learning

 ACTFL values diversity and strives for inclusion across world language teaching and learning contexts.
-It is committed to continuous reflection and evaluation of its specific practices and initiatives to promote diversity and inclusion.
+It is committed to continuous reflection and evaluation of its specific practices and initiatives to promote access, anti-bias, diversity, equity, inclusion, and antiracism.
 ACTFL believes strongly in equal access to world language study and equitable opportunities for all individuals to develop linguistic and cultural competence and pedagogical knowledge.
 No individual should experience marginalization of their contributions or talents because of their unique attributes.

 Remote Assessment for World Language Teaching and Learning